Lamar Alexander: Governor of Tennessee

 In 1982 Alexander took advantage of the 1978 constitutional amendment allowing governors to serve a second consecutive four-year term.
 He ran again and defeated Knoxville mayor Randy Tyree, 737,963 votes to 500,937.
 During his second term, he served as chairman of the National Governors Association from 1985 to 1986, and was chair of the President's Commission on American Outdoors, 1985 to 1986.
 He also oversaw the "Tennessee Homecoming" in 1986, in which local communities launched numerous projects that focused on state and local heritage.

 In 1983, Alexander implemented his "Better Schools" program, which standardized basic skills for all students, and increased math, science and computer education.
 A portion of this plan, known as "Master Teachers," or "Career Ladder," called for income supplements for the state's top teachers.
 Due to staunch opposition from the Tennessee Education Association, which derided the plan's method of teacher evaluations, the bill initially died in the state legislature.
 Later that year, Alexander convinced House Speaker Ned McWherter to support an amended version of the bill, which passed.
+In 1984, the Tennessee Chairs of Excellence Trust Fund was authorized to allow private donor contributions to be matched by the state, creating endowed chairs that would raise the level of higher education and attract faculty.

 In 1986, Alexander proposed the "Better Roads Program" to fund a backlog of needed highway projects.
 The project increased the state's gasoline tax by three cents, and funded fifteen priority projects and six interstate-type projects including Interstate 840, the outer southern beltway around Nashville, and the eastern extension of the Pellissippi Parkway near Knoxville, now signed as Interstate 140.
 A similar initiative based on the Better Roads Program, the "IMPROVE Act", was signed by Governor Bill Haslam in 2017.

 After opting out of the 1984 US Senate contest for the open seat of retiring Majority Leader Howard Baker, Alexander was constitutionally ineligible for a third term and stepped down from the governorship on January 17, 1987.
 He was succeeded by Ned McWherter.